uuneo/pushback/README.EN.md

 // Set time-sensitive notifications https://push.uuneo.com/yourkey/时效性通知?level=timeSensitive

-// Optional values
+// Optional parameter values can also use level = 1...10
+// passive(0): Adds the notification to the notification list without lighting up the screen.
-// active: Default value when not set, the system will immediately display the notification by lighting up the screen.
+// active(1): Default value when not set, the system will immediately light up the screen to display the notification.
-// timeSensitive: Time-sensitive notification, can be displayed during focus mode.
+// timeSensitive(2): Time-sensitive notification, can be displayed during focus mode.
-// passive: Adds notification to the notification list without lighting up the screen.
+// critical(3-10): Important alert (also represents volume from 0.3 to 1).
 ```

 ## Safari/Chrome Extension